smartcontractkit/functions-hardhat-starter-kit/README.md

 # Environment Variable Management

-This repo uses the NPM package `env-enc` for keeping environment variables such as wallet private keys, RPC URLs, and other secrets encrypted at rest.
+This repo uses the NPM package `@chainlink/env-enc` for keeping environment variables such as wallet private keys, RPC URLs, and other secrets encrypted at rest.
 This reduces the risk of credential exposure by ensuring credentials are not visible in plaintext.

 By default, all encrypted environment variables will be stored in a file named `.env.enc` in the root directory of this repo.

-First, set the encryption password by running the command `npx env-enc set-password`.
+First, set the encryption password by running the command `npx @chainlink/env-enc set-password`.
 The password must be set at the beginning of each new session.
 If this password is lost, there will be no way to recover the encrypted environment variables.

-Run the command `npx env-enc set` to set and save environment variables.
+Run the command `npx @chainlink/env-enc set` to set and save environment variables.
 These variables will be loaded into your environment when the `config()` method is called at the top of `hardhat.config.js`.
-Use `npx env-enc view` to view all currently saved environment variables.
+Use `npx @chainlink/env-enc view` to view all currently saved environment variables.
 When pressing _ENTER_, the terminal will be cleared to prevent these values from remaining visible.
-Running `npx env-enc remove VAR_NAME_HERE` deletes the specified environment variable.
+Running `npx @chainlink/env-enc remove VAR_NAME_HERE` deletes the specified environment variable.
-The command `npx env-enc remove-all` deletes the entire saved environment variable file.
+The command `npx @chainlink/env-enc remove-all` deletes the entire saved environment variable file.

 When running this command on a Windows machine, you may receive a security confirmation prompt.
 Enter `r` to proceed.